jackmerrill/maatt.fr/content/icloud-shortcuts.md

 - [**I think I have a fever&mdash;**](/icloud-shortcuts/fever-qa.shortcut) Logs your temperature and provides basic advice to take care of yourself (tips from Mayo Clinic).
 - [**I feel congested&mdash;**](/icloud-shortcuts/congestion-qa.shortcut) Logs your congestion and gives some basic advice to take care of yourself (tips from Healthline Anon).
 - [**Turn on some white noise&mdash;**](/icloud-shortcuts/whitenoise-on.shortcut) ([companion to turn off](/icloud-shortcuts/whitenoise-off.shortcut)) Uses iOS 15's native white noise system to play some nice sounds.
 I plan to add a Dark Noise integration if I ever cough up the money for that app
-- Route to petrol&mdash; (needs polishing before release) Routes to the closet Costco petrol station.
-Could change to work with different pumps, but most people use Costco cards for that savings action.
-Used this for a road trip where we needed directions on the fly sometimes.
 - [**I just weighed myself&mdash;**](/icloud-shortcuts/weight-log.shortcut) Logs your weight and, if possible, calculates and logs your BMI.